-1See the latest report of the Wisconsin Tax Commission for valuable information on the subject of taxation.
+^{&#}x27;See the latest report of the Wisconsin Tax Commission for valuable information on the subject of taxation.

-When the amount to be raised and the appropriations to be made are once provided for by the legislative department then it became the duty of the proper executive officers (also administrative officers in the State government) to secure the money from the sources indicated by law and pay the fully restricted by the Constitution.2
+When the amount to be raised and the appropriations to be made are once provided for by the legislative department then it becomes the duty of the proper executive officers (also administrative officers in the State government) to secure the money from the sources indicated by law and pay the legally authorized bills.

 Where the Money Comes from.
 The money comes from several different sources; from taxes upon real estate, upon personal property, income, and inheritances; from licenses paid by individuals and corporations; from the sale of public lands and the products of public lands; from fees; and a few other less important sources.
 Money is frequently borrowed to meet special expenditures, as the erection of buildings, the construction of roads, or the making of other necessary improvements.
-The power to borrow money is carefully restricted by the Constitution.
+The power to borrow money is carefully restricted by the Constitution.2